| Construction Rating: | starstarstarstar_borderstar_border |

 Summary:

 It is sturdy and should be able t' take up through a mid H motor.
-Begad!
 I would recommend this rocket t' anyone lookin' for

 a nice touch too.
-Ahoy!
+Avast, me proud beauty!

 Overall Rating: 4 out o' 5